-In the fall the team comes together with new students which means new adults in the mix.
-Although the process of running the team has improved over the years, the biggest challenge I face is communicating the real purpose of this contest.
+In the fall the team comes together with new students which mean new adults in the mix.
+Although the process of running the team has improved over the years, the most significant challenge I face is communicating the real purpose of this contest.
 My job is to help the students and adult volunteers recognize the importance of letting the students be uncomfortable as they struggle to learn.

 Let’s face it, everyone wants to win; learning is sometimes a consequence of that end.
 The goal of always winning has saturated our society.
 Everyone wants to wave the trophy in the air.
-As educators, we need to promote the prize of learning because that is what our society needs.
+As educators, we need to promote the prize of learning because that is what our nation needs.

 The process teaches an essential life lesson.
 Year after year I have been blessed with parents and mentors who appreciate this vital part of our purpose.

-As the team leader, I’m willing to put friendship aside to grow the grit of students in my tutelage.
+As the team leader, I’m willing to put friendship aside to grow the grit of students under my tutelage.
 It’s no secret why so few people volunteer in programs like this.
-Aside from the frenzy of daily life and a genuine shortage of time, for many adults, the price of loosing social acceptance is often too high a price for a prize that will never sit on the shelf.
+Apart from the frenzy of daily life and a genuine shortage of time, for many adults, the price of losing social acceptance is often too high a price for a prize that will never sit on the shelf.

 I am amazed by the ingenuity of the students on our team.
 As education leaders, we must thicken our skin and be ready for the possibility of being less liked by our peers and push the agenda of learning over winning.
 Brilliant young minds are depending on us.